 CHARLES C. McLAUGHLIN, Ph.D., (1929-2005) wrote the new introduction to the LALH reprint edition of Frederick Law Olmsted’s Walks and Talks of an American Farmer in England(1852).
 He was a professor of history at American University and founding editor of The Papers of Frederick Law Olmsted.

-KEITH N. MORGAN, Ph.D., a professor of art history and director of architectural studies at Boston University, is the author of the new introduction to the LALH reprint edition of Charles Eliot, Landscape Architect (1902) by Charles W. Eliot.
+KEITH N. MORGAN, Ph.D., professor emeritus of art history and director of architectural studies at Boston University, is the author of the new introduction to the LALH reprint edition of Charles Eliot, Landscape Architect (1902) by Charles W. Eliot.
 Morgan is also a contributing author, with Elizabeth Hope Cushing and Roger G. Reed, of Community by Design: The Olmsted Firm and the Development of Brookline, Massachusetts, from LALH.
 His other publications include Shaping a New American Landscape: The Art and Architecture of Charles A. Platt (Hood Museum of Art, 1995) and Boston Architecture, 1975–1990, coauthored with Naomi Miller (Prestel Verlag GmbH & Co KG., 1996).
 He is also the editor and a principal author for Buildings of Massachusetts: Metropolitan Boston (University of Virginia Press, 2009) and the architecture editor for The Encyclopedia of New England (Yale University Press, 2005).

 DANIEL J. NADENICEK is the coauthor, with Lance M. Neckar, of the introduction to the LALH reprint edition of Landscape Architecture, as Applied to the Wants of the West (1873) by H. W. S. Cleveland.
 He is dean of the University of Georgia’s College of Environment and Design and holds the Constance Knowles Draper Chair in Environmental Design.
 Nadenicek’s other publications include more than ninety articles, reviews, reports, and proceedings in the areas of historic preservation, landscape history, and urban design.
 He is writing a book for LALH about the conservation work of Frederick Billings, financier and president of the Northern Pacific Railway.